-The UEA Sportspark has an Olympic size pool, fitness facilities, sports halls, a climbing wall and squash courts, as well as an outdoor track, outdoor pitches, etc. and offers a variety of courses.
-CCN students are eligible for the standard Educational Sportscard:
+The UEA Sportspark has an Olympic-size pool, fitness facilities, sports halls, a climbing wall, squash courts, as well as an outdoor track, outdoor pitches etc. and offers a variety of courses.

-- Students must have a valid campus card - There is an annual charge (currently £10 in 2018/19). - Entitles holders to the student rates as well as the annual student membership categories available at any time.
+CCN students are eligible for the standard Educational Sportscard.
+Please see below for details:

-A valid UEA campus card and educational membership is required for access to discounted Sportspark activity.
+- Students must have a valid campus card - There is an annual charge (currently £10 in 2020/2021) - The Sportscard entitles holders to student rates as well as the annual membership categories at any time. - A valid UEA campus card and educational membership is required for access to discounted Sportspark activity.
 Failure to present a campus card on entry will result in full public prices being charged.